 In addition to the possible payment of punitive damages, you may experience other financial repercussions.
 Often alcohol and drug treatment are required, which could cost you thousands of dollars.
 You might need a higher credit score to qualify for a loan, and interest rates for loans could increase as well.
 Probation fees, court-ordered restitution, and fines are all common penalties for DUI convictions.

 In some cases, DWI or DUI convictions may hurt the immigration status of those who are not United States citizens.
 Multiple DWI or DUI convictions, driving on a suspended license, or hit and run accidents could affect the outcome of a deportation hearing.

 In a pending or finalized divorce, your ex-spouse may use your criminal conviction against you in regards to the custody of your child.
 A court may change your full or shared status, visitation rights, or ability to transport your child.

 AVOID COLLATERAL CONSEQUENCES.
 CALL AN EXPERIENCED MARYLAND DWI OR DUI ATTORNEY TODAY

 A DWI or DUI conviction is more than an inconvenience and a mark on your record.
 Short and long-term personal, financial, and professional setbacks will emerge.
 A skilled Maryland criminal defense attorney can help you understand the full range of collateral consequences that may apply to you, and tell you how to fight against them.
-Contact Alpert Schreyer, LLC, to speak with an attorney and schedule a free case evaluation today.
-Call us at (301) 321-7277or visit us online.
+Contact Alpert Schreyer Poe, LLC, to speak with an attorney and schedule a free case evaluation today.
+Call us at (301) 321-7277.